Taiwan: Market Profile

 In tandem with the steady recovery of the global economy, Taiwan’s economic growth has begun to pick up.
-Driven by the demand for electronic goods, rising demand for machinery in overseas markets, and the rebound in crude oil and basic metal prices on the international arena, Taiwan’s goods exports for January-July 2017 in dollar terms rose 12.5% year-on-year, with exports of electronic goods, communication and audio-visual products, and basic metal products registering significant growth.
+Driven by the demand for electronic goods, rising demand for machinery in overseas markets and the rebound in crude oil and basic metal prices in the international arena, Taiwan’s goods exports in dollar terms rose 13.2% year-on-year in 2017, with exports of electronic goods, communication and audio-visual products and basic metal products registering significant growth.

-The lead in advanced processes enjoyed by Taiwan's semiconductor manufacturers and the replenishment of stocks by global electronic giants is expected to help boost the export of electronic goods in the second half of 2017.
-The rise of the Internet-of-Things and the growing demand for automobile electronics and other new smart applications also is likely to lead to a rise in capital expenditure on the part of semiconductor manufacturers.
+The continuous improvement in advanced processes enjoyed by Taiwan's semiconductor manufacturers, the endless supply of new mobile devices and the rapid development of emerging technologies are all expected to help boost the export of electronic goods in 2018.
+The rise of IoT and the growing demand for automotive electronics and other new smart applications is also likely to lead to a rise in capital expenditure on the part of semiconductor manufacturers.

-Local consumption remains weak as people are generally pessimistic about Taiwan’s economic prospects for the coming six months.
-As a result, the consumer confidence index (CCI) continues to drop, from 92.93 in April 2015 to 78.19 in July 2017.
-The range of CCI values spreads from 0 to 200, with values ranging between 100 and 200 rated as “optimistic” and between 0 and 100 “pessimistic”.
+In terms of local consumption, although many in Taiwan seem to have remained pessimistic about the economic prospects for the coming six months, the Consumer Confidence Index (CCI) actually bounced back from 74.35 in January 2017 to 87.69 in January 2018.
+The range of CCI values spread from 0 to 200, with values ranging between 100 and 200 rated as “optimistic” and between 0 and 100 as “pessimistic”.

-While Taiwan’s unemployment rate still hovers at a low level (3.84% in July), youth unemployment remains a serious problem.
-This, coupled with slow wage growth, is likely to restrict the scope for spending growth.
-The forecast made by DGBAS in July 2017 is that Taiwan's economic growth for the whole year will be 2.11%.
+In 2017, while Taiwan’s average unemployment rate hovered at a low level (3.76%), youth unemployment remained a serious problem.
+This, coupled with slow wage growth, is likely to have restricted the scope for spending growth.
+The forecast made by DGBAS in February 2018 is that Taiwan's economic growth for the whole year will be around 2.42%.

-During the period January-July 2017, US$4.4 billion of foreign direct investment (FDI) from locations other than the Chinese mainland was approved by the Investment Commission of the Ministry of Economic Affairs of Taiwan, down 27.4% from the comparable period a year before.
-The biggest source of FDI was the Netherlands, accounting for 40.0% of the total, followed by the British Overseas Territories in the Caribbean (23.3%), Japan (7.6%), Canada (5.7%), Samoa (4.3), Hong Kong (3.6%) and the US (3.2%).
-The electronic parts and components manufacturing sector attracted the largest amount of FDI, 43.1% of the total.
-Other major sectors include wholesaling and retailing (10.4%), finance and insurance (9.3%) and professional, scientific and technical services (7.0%).
+In 2017, US$7.5 billion worth of foreign direct investment (FDI) from locations other than the Chinese mainland was approved by the Investment Commission of the Ministry of Economic Affairs of Taiwan, down 31.9% on the year before.
+The biggest source of FDI was the Netherlands, accounting for 25.2% of the total, followed by the British Overseas Territories in the Caribbean (22.8%), the UK (15.0%), Japan (8.5%), Hong Kong (3.7%), Canada (3.4%) and the US (2.9%).
+The electronic parts and components manufacturing sector attracted the largest amount of FDI, 28.4% of the total.
+Other major sectors included information and communication (16.1%), finance and insurance (12.5%), wholesaling and retailing (11.7%) and professional, scientific and technical services (5.9%).

 Economic and Trade Relations with Chinese Mainland

-Under Taiwan’s Regulations Governing Permission of Trade between Taiwan Area and Mainland Area (《台灣地區與大陸地區貿易許可辦法》), trade with the Chinese mainland is allowed (with exceptions).
-In accordance with the Cross-Strait Agreement on Air Transports (《海峽兩岸空運協議》) and the Cross-Strait Agreement on Ocean Transports (《海峽兩岸海運協議》) reached in November 2008, direct air / ocean transports between designated Taiwan and mainland seaports / airports are also allowed.
+Under Taiwan’s Regulations Governing Permission of Trade between Taiwan Area and Mainland Area (《台灣地區與大陸地區貿易許可辦法》), trade with the Chinese mainland is generally allowed, although there are a number of exceptions.
+In accordance with the Cross-Strait Agreement on Air Transports (《海峽兩岸空運協議》) and the Cross-Strait Agreement on Ocean Transports (《海峽兩岸海運協議》) reached in November 2008, direct air / ocean transportation between designated Taiwan and mainland seaports / airports are also allowed.

-According to figures from the Investment Commission, approved investments on the mainland during January-July 2017 dropped 12.2% from the year before to US$5.2 billion.
-As at the end of July 2017, a total of 42,349 mainland investment projects had been approved, amounting to a cumulative sum of US$170.3 billion.
+According to figures from the Investment Commission, approved investments on the mainland during 2017 dropped 4.4% from the year before to US$9.2 billion.
+As at 2017, a total of 42,589 mainland investment projects had been approved, amounting to a cumulative total of US$173.8 billion.
 The main areas of investment are the production of electronic parts and components, computers, electronic and optical products, and finance and insurance.
 Jiangsu, Guangdong and Shanghai are the regions which receive the majority of Taiwanese investment.

 |No. of projects||Approved investment amount (US$ billion)||Share of investment amount|